MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 ### Test your app for Windows 10 S

-Before you publish your app, make sure that it will operate correctly on devices that run Windows 10 S. In fact, if you plan to publish your app to the Windows Store, you must do this because it is a store requirement.
+Before you publish your app, make sure that it will operate correctly on devices that run Windows 10 S. In fact, if you plan to publish your app to the Microsoft Store, you must do this because it is a store requirement.
 Apps that don't operate correctly on devices that run Windows 10 S won't be certified.

 See [Test your Windows app for Windows 10 S](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-test-windows-s).